 Due to heightened tensions on the world stage, there is a risk that measures are implemented by governments that decrease political stability, erode countries' relationships and contribute to increasing protectionism.
 This could lead to multiple impacts including on investment performance and supply chains.
-The Group conducts ongoing analysis to monitor exposure to the developing geopolitical environment (for example, Russia/Ukraine), while maintaining a close eye on the political risk landscape.
+The Group conducts ongoing analysis to monitor exposure to the developing geopolitical environment (for example, the Middle East, Russia/Ukraine and China/ Taiwan) while maintaining a close eye on the political risk landscape.